Nested cobordisms, Cyl-objects and Temperley-Lieb algebras: Nested manifolds and cobordism

 \subsection{Nested Morse Theory}

 Following methods of \cite{kock_2003}, we will use Morse theoretic arguments to find generators of $\Cob_I$.
-In this subsection, we develop helpful tools for nested cobordisms, using results from stratified Morse theory \cite{SMT88}.
+In this subsection, we develop helpful tools for nested cobordisms, using arguments analogous to those from non-nested Morse theory \cite{audin2014morse} as well as some results from stratified Morse theory \cite{SMT88}.
 See Appendix~\ref{sec: SMT} for a review of stratified Morse theory in the more general setting.

 Let $M_I = (M_{d_n}, \dots, M_{d_1})$ be a nested $I$-manifold, possibly with boundary.
 Let $f_n\colon M_{d_n}\to \RR$ be a smooth function and $f_i=(f_n)|_{M_{d_i}}$.
 We denote the set $f=(f_n, \dots, f_1)$ and call $f$ a \textit{nested function}.